Columbine Mine massacre: Background

 Strike leader Adam Bell stepped forward and asked for the gate to be unlocked.
 As he put his hand on the gate, one of the Rangers struck him with a club.
 A sixteen-year-old boy stood nearby and was holding one of the flags.
 The banner was snatched from him, and in the tug of war that followed, the flagpole broke over the fence.
 The miners rushed toward the gate, and suddenly the air was filled with tear gas launched by the police.
 A tear gas grenade hit Mrs. Kubic in the back as she tried to flee.
 Some of the miners threw the tear gas grenades back.

 The miners in the front of the group scaled the gate, led by Adam Bell's call of "Come on!"
-Three policemen pulled down Bell.
-Viciously clubbed on the head, he fell unconscious to the ground.
+Three policemen pulled Bell down, viciously clubbed on the head, he fell unconscious to the ground.
 A battle raged over his prostrate form, the miners shielding him from the Rangers.
 Mrs. Elizabeth Beranek, the mother of 16 children and one of the flag-bearers, tried to protect him by thrusting her flag in front of his attackers.
 The police turned on her, bruising her severely.
 Rangers reportedly seized Mrs. Beranek's flag too.

 Police admitted to using clubs in the skirmish.
-Scherf said, "We knocked them down as fast as they came over the gate."
+Scherf said, "We knocked them down as fast as they came over the gate".
 Miners would later say that the clubs were lengths of gas pipe.
 A striker belted one Ranger in the face, breaking his nose.
 A pocketknife-wielding miner cut another on the hand while other strikers pelted the Rangers with rocks.
-Blood gushed from a cut above one Ranger's eye when a rock found its mark.
-The police then retreated.
+Blood gushed from a cut above one Ranger's eye when a rock found its mark, the police then retreated.

 Massacre

 Enraged, the strikers forced their way through the wooden gate.
-Jerry Davis grabbed one of the fallen flags as hundreds of angry miners surged through the entrance.
-Others scaled the fence east of the gate.
+Jerry Davis grabbed one of the fallen flags as hundreds of angry miners surged through the entrance, others scaled the fence east of the gate.

 The police retreated, forming two lines at the water tank; 120 yard inside the fence.
 Louis Scherf fired two .45 caliber rounds over the heads of the strikers.
 His men responded with deadly fire directly into the crowd.
-The miners scattered.
-Twelve remained on the ground: some dead, some injured.
+The miners scattered, twelve remained on the ground, some dead, some injured.

 At least two, and possibly three, machine guns were available at the mine.
 Miners later claimed that their ranks were decimated by a withering crossfire from the mine tipple – a structure where coal was loaded onto railroad cars – and from a gun on a truck near the water tank.